 AH: The irony of that statement!

-RC: It’s like, David Cameron, David Cameron, David Cameron.
-Not only were you a member of the Bullingdon Club.
-Did you not just cut maintenance grants?
+RC: It’s like, David Cameron, not only were you a member of the Bullingdon Club.
+Did you also not just cut maintenance grants?
 It’s just delusional.
 The fact that you can come out and say we need diversity when over Christmas you completely out-priced people from low income families from the university market.
 That is just ludicrous!

 AN: You oversee a country where the people that occupy the low income bracket are primarily people of colour and black.
 But that’s not the disgrace, the disgrace is this one university.